 Use protected objects in preference to other forms of synchronization such as atomic variables.

-Use a SPARK Analyzer to statically determine ensure that no unprotected data is used without synchronization by more than one task.
+Use a SPARK Analyzer to statically ensure that no unprotected data is used without synchronization by more than one task.

-Use protected objects where atomic access to a simple object is not sufficient, or not supported.
+Use protected objects where atomic access to a simple object is not sufficient or not supported.

 Use the aspects Atomic and Atomic_Components to ensure that all updates to objects and components happen atomically.